-Our twice annual magazine Nicaragua Now contains feature articles and interviews about developments in Nicaragua and news of Nicaragua - UK solidarity activities carried out by NSC, Wales NSC, twin towns, trade unions and other UK organisations with projects and volunteering programmes.
+Our bi-annual magazine Nicaragua Now contains feature articles and interviews about developments in Nicaragua and news of Nicaragua - UK solidarity activities carried out by NSC, Wales NSC, twin towns, trade unions and other UK organisations with projects and volunteering programmes.

 Articles in this issue include:

 - Nicaragua – US relations in the age of irrationality, the NICA Act explained

 - Socialism from below: the popular economy, Liz Light talks to Presidential Adviser on Social Policy, Orlando Nunez Soto, about the importance of the popular economy, a sector that generates 50% of the country’s wealth but receives little recognition.

 - Protecting the environment & mitigating climate change through Fairtrade, Santiago Dolmus and Juana Antonia Mendez from CECOCAFEN explain

 - Unionised sex workers who act as advisers to the judicial system, the story of the Nicaraguan Association of Sex workers

 - What difference does a decent road make?
 Ludi Simpson revisits Bradford’s twin town of Tisma